ysgurjar/pp5_project_heritage_housing/README.md

 ## Dashboard Design (Streamlit App User Interface)

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.

 ### Page 1: Quick Project Summary
 - Project terms and jargon
 - Describe project dataset
 - State business requirements

 ### Page 2: Sales Price Study
 - State business requirement 1